 I participated in my first Colchester Triathlon when I was 12 years old, and handing out bagels and sodas at the refreshment table were Kathy Baumann and Judy Robinson.
 I competed at Colchester last year in the 40—44-year-old age group, and Baumann and Robinson were still there.
 The table has everything a post-race food table ought to have: juice, soda, fruit, yogurt, and bagels.
 And, straight from Baumann’s garden and kitchen, homemade herb and vegetable cream cheese.

 “It’s not really homemade,” says Baumann, who uses store-bought cream cheese that she thins by adding milk and then whips.
 And then―and this is where the real magic occurs―she adds any combination of garlic, onion, basil, oregano, parsley, and salt.
 “One year, I made strawberry cream cheese,” she says.
 “And sometimes, if I’m really ahead of schedule, I’ll add bits of carrots.”
 The final result is a scrumptious topping for a bagel―way beyond what you find at most post–endurance race refreshment tables.

-The idea to hold a triathlon in Malletts Bay first took root 30 years ago after a group of Colchester residents volunteered at the old Burlington Triathlon.
+The idea to hold a triathlon in Malletts Bay first took root more than thirty years ago after a group of Colchester residents volunteered at the old Burlington Triathlon.
 Race founder Leigh Mallory blurted out, “We could do this!”